 Very simply, a Competent Person must be present at every jobsite.

 And what constitutes a Competent Person?
 They are someone who is given authority by the employer, and who is responsible for and capable of identifying and eliminating existing and predictable fall hazards.
-A Competent Person, however, can’t just be created out of thin air; they must be trained, tested, and certified to ensure they have a sufficient level of expertise to succeed in their role.
-And, with our supremely qualified trainers and full range of training classes, Guardian Fall Protection can provide whatever training is necessary to get the job started (and finished) safely.
+A Competent Person, however, cannot just be created out of thin air; they must be trained, tested, and certified to ensure they have a sufficient level of expertise to succeed in their role.
+And, with our supremely qualified trainers and full range of training classes, F.I.R.S.T can provide whatever training is necessary to get the job started (and finished) safely.

-Upon sitting down in a Competent Person training class at Guardian Fall Protection, one immediately gets a sense of the wide range of people who have to deal with fall safety on a daily basis.
+Upon sitting down in a Competent Person training class with F.I.R.S.T, one immediately gets a sense of the wide range of people who have to deal with fall safety on a daily basis.

 Guardian Fall Protection employees, too, are occasional members of these classes.
 While we work with fall protection equipment and safety standards on a daily basis, it is always important to stay as current and informed as possible, and our trainers, Tommy Lee and Doug Boehm, are the perfect people to do the job.
-Which is why, on a sunny Tuesday morning, both me, Stuart Moore, the Technical Writer at Guardian, and our Director of Web Services, Mike Arcari, sat down to join Doug in his 16-hour, 2-day Competent Person class.
+Which is why, on a sunny Tuesday morning, both me, Stuart Moore, the Technical Marketing Manager at Guardian, and our Web & Print Marketing Manager, Mike Arcari, sat down to join Doug in his 16-hour, 2-day Competent Person class.

 As we both participated and observed the class, two things we both noticed were how varied Doug’s instruction methods were, as well as how he was able to personalize instruction to address the real-world questions and concerns of his students.